plantgenomicslab/HMMerMe/README.md

 - `{Species}_{Homology_domain}_muscled_combined_domain.afa`: Combined alignment files.
 - `{Species}_{Homology_domain}_muscled_combined_trimal_domain.afa`: Combined and trimmed alignment files.
 - `{Species}_counts.tab`: Counts of domain genes identified.
 - the `counts.tab`.
 This file will give you the total amount of Domain genes that were distinguished from your `.hmm_search` file.
+This tab delimited file, you could open in Excel.

 | AaegyptiLVPWY | RYamideLuqin | Prothoracicotropichormone | SIfamide | CCHamide1 |
 |---------------|--------------|---------------------------|----------|-----------|